lassiter/sep-assignments/complexity/introduction/intro_complexity_answers.md

 ```
 9. Create a graph from the output using Google Sheets or other graphing software.
 Analyze the graph and denote its Big-O somewhere on the graph.

-Please see the graph.pdf file.
+Please see the graph2.pdf file.

 10. What is the Big-O of binary search?
 O(log n) being the upper bound